Guest0x0/normalization-bench/README.md

 First, a table of the total number of lambda terms of different sizes can be generated using `count_terms.ml` (`dune exec ./count_terms.exe`) (WARNING: very very costly even for modest sizes (< 10000)).

 Then `gen_random_terms.ml` (`dune exec ./gen_random_terms.ml`)
 can be used to randomly generate uniformly distributed lambda terms of different sizes and number of free variables

+Due to the high cost of generating large term count table, 50 terms are generated for each size to make the result term large enough.
 - `self_interp_size`: encode lambda terms using lambda terms with scott encoding, then calculate the size (in church numeral) of terms by structural recursion